 From the beginning I decided to make it into one huge dining room that would catch the eye when everyone walked in through the front door of my home.

-My three children were very young, but I envisioned them grown and married.
+My three children were very young at the time, but I envisioned them grown and married.
 We counted five at the time, but one day we would grow to eight, maybe more if we factored in grandchildren, so I bought a table that sat a family of twelve.
 My husband thought it silly to look that far ahead and convinced me to buy only ten chairs.

 The room looked magnificent – the long, majestic table, the ten chairs, the buffet, a couple of real ficus, and a few other nice pieces of furniture – I was pleased.

 The table lasted longer than the marriage, and it has gone with me to every house since then.
-There were homes where it didn’t fit and times when it would be more economical to just get rid of it, but I refused to surrender my dream of family.
+There were homes where it didn’t fit and times when it would be more economical to just get rid of it, but I refused to surrender my dream of constancy and stability.

 It has been used for homework by two generations and survived an unfortunate homework accident long ago.
 Every time I change the tablecloth, I run my hand over the scar and smile at the memory.

 My grandsons use it in their play, hiding underneath it by lying on the chairs or pretending it is a cave.
 They help me set the table and hunt throughout the house to find extra chairs.
 I love that the chairs don’t match.

 It has served many holiday and birthday meals and has witnessed a lot of laughter and heartwarming conversation.
 That table embraces my hopes and dreams.